 Why does Konnichiwa mean Good Afternoon?

-It's not that Konnichiwa means good afternoon, as the word refers to the whole day, but because ohayou is used in the morning, Konnichiwa turned out to be a word to be used in the afternoon.
+It’s not that Konnichiwa means good afternoon, since the word refers to the whole day, but because ohayou is used in the morning, Konnichiwa has become a word to be used in the afternoon.

-In fact, both ohayou and konnichiwa do not refer to any period of the day, only konbanwa [今晩は] refers to the period of night, but it is an abbreviation as konnichiwa.
+In fact, both ohayou and konnichiwa do not refer to any specific period of the day, only konbanwa [今晩は] refers to the evening, but it is an abbreviation like konnichiwa.
 See below:

 今晩はご機嫌いかがですか?

-The ohayou, on the other hand, causes the idea that the person arrived early or fast, at no time does the word refer to the morning period, but its frequency of use ended up being at that time, carrying the meaning.
+As for ohayou, it conveys the idea that the person arrived early or quickly; at no point does the word refer to the morning period, but its frequency of use ended up being at that time, carrying the meaning.

-Konnichiwa is usually used between 10 AM and 5 PM, while ohayou was originally used during the night/early morning and originated in kabuki theaters.
+Konnichiwa is usually used from 10 in the morning to 5 in the afternoon, while ohayou was originally used in the evening/early morning and originated in kabuki theaters.

 Konnichiwa is Hello in Japanese

-I hope this article helped you understand why konnichiwa is translated as hello by most dictionaries.
-It doesn't refer to any time of day, so don't be afraid to use it in some online chat.
+I hope this article has helped you understand why konnichiwa is translated as hello by most dictionaries.
+It does not refer to any period of the day, so you don’t need to be afraid to use it in any online chat.

-Of course, you won't stop using Ohayou and Konbanwa to use Konnichiwa in an uncoordinated way, but if that happens, you don't have to worry that no one will find it strange.
+Of course, you won’t stop using Ohayou and Konbanwa to use Konnichiwa in a disordered way, but if that happens, you don’t need to worry that no one will find it strange.

-Even because, regardless of whether it's morning or night, the day isn't over yet.
-So, how's your day going?
+After all, regardless of whether it’s morning or night, the day is still not over.
+So, how is your day going?